anuu27/CogniHire/README.md

 ## 📌 Overview
 This repository contains our working model for the **AI-driven Interview Evaluation System**, developed as part of the **DSAI (Data Science and AI) course at IISc**.
 The system automates interviews, generates questions, evaluates candidate responses, detects malpractice, and produces structured final reports.
+The Final report and Presentation of the project are included (CogniHire Report.pdf,Presentation.pdf)

 ---